gatling/gatling/src/docs/content/tutorials/installation/index.md

 ### Java Version

-Gatling supports 64bits OpenJDK LTS (Long Term Support) versions: 8, 11 and 17.
+Gatling supports 64bits OpenJDK LTS (Long Term Support) versions: 11, 17 and 21.
-Other JVMs such as JDK 12, client JVMs, 32bits systems or OpenJ9 are not supported.
+Other JVMs such as 32bits systems or OpenJ9 are not supported.

 ### Supported Languages

-Gatling 3.7 supports writing tests in Java, Kotlin and Scala.
+Since 3.7, Gatling supports writing tests in Java, Kotlin and Scala.
 Older Gatling versions only support Scala.

 ### Gatling Version